There are a lot of books out there full of investment advice.

 1. How To Grow A Multi-Million Dollar Property Portfolio – In your Spare Time – Michael Yardney

-This book has become a property investment classic and is on the bookshelf of almost every successful Australian property investor.
+There is now a new fully updated 14th Anniversary edition of this book which has become a property investment classic and is on the bookshelf of almost every successful Australian property investor.

 It has been written for both beginning and experienced investors and the results have been proven by tens of thousands of Australians who have used the strategies laid out in earlier editions to grow their own Multi-Million-Dollar Property Portfolios.

-Now boasting a number of new chapters, many up dated sections and up to date statistics mean that the latest edition of this property investment classic book will be a valuable resource for both the beginner and experienced property investors for the foreseeable future.
+Now boasting a number of new chapters, many updated sections, and up-to-date statistics mean that the latest edition of this property investment classic book will be a valuable resource for both beginner and experienced property investors for the foreseeable future.

 2. Rich Dad Poor Dad: What The Rich Teach Their Kids About Money – That The Poor And Middle Class Do Not! by Robert T. Kiyosaki